profsmith89/ctps/_sources/chap02.md

 Notice that this pseudocode uses an if-statement to check for the event that causes the transition from `S0` to `S1`.
 This event is the presence of a double-quote character in `the_line`.
 So, how do we check for a double-quote character in the string object named `the_line`?

-**Strings as a sequence of characters.** To this point, I've been relying on your intuition for what constitutes a string in Python.
+## Strings as a sequence of characters

+To this point, I've been relying on your intuition for what constitutes a string in Python.
 We created them by defining string literals.
 We read file lines as strings and compared them against string literals (e.g., to test for EOF).
 And we printed them out to the terminal.
 Probably none of this work forced you to think about how we were representing strings in the computer; we simply operated on them as big blobs.
 However, to ask whether a string contains a particular character, we have to know if Python allows us access to the components of a string object.

 Short answer: it does.
 A string in Python is a *sequence* of characters.
 I emphasized sequence in this definition because sequence is a very useful abstraction for lots of different objects that we would like to manipulate in our scripts.
 The abstraction you should have in your mind for a sequence is *an ordered collection of items*.

 It doesn't matter if the items in a sequence are of the same type or kind, although in the case of a string, each item in the ordered collection is of the same kind (i.e., a character).
 We will soon play with the `list` datatype in Python, which allows you to create a sequence containing different kinds of things.
 For example, the objects on my office bookshelf when viewed from left to right could be represented as a Python `list` containing a stuffed animal, a picture of my kids, this course's textbook, an old CD, and then some other books.

+## Membership test

-**Membership test.** What makes a sequence a very useful abstraction is that there are commonly used operations that we can perform on any Python sequence.
+What makes a sequence a very useful abstraction is that there are commonly used operations that we can perform on any Python sequence.
 For example, Python sequences permit us to easily test whether an item is a member of a given sequence, and a membership test is exactly what we need to answer the question of whether the string named `the_line` contains a double-quote character!

 With this knowledge, let's turn our pseudocode if-statement into Python code: